-The Difference Between Charge Card and Credit Card
+The Difference Between a Charge Card and Credit Card

-A charge card is actually a type of credit card that requires you to pay your balance in full at the end of each billing cycle instead of making monthly minimum payments on the balance over several months.
-Charge cards force you to be responsible with your purchases because you have to pay your balance at the end of the month.
+A charge card actually works as a type of credit card that requires you to pay your balance in full at the end of each billing cycle, rather than making monthly minimum payments on the balance over several months.
+Charge cards force you to be responsible with your spending, because you have to pay your balance off at the end of each and every month.

-You typically need to have excellent credit to get a charge card.
-Credit cards are available for a variety of credit histories, from bad credit to excellent credit.
+You typically need to have excellent credit to receive a charge card.
+You can likely get at least some credit cards though, regardless of whether your credit history ranges from bad credit to excellent credit.

 Charge cards don’t have an interest rate, so that’s one factor you can take out of the equation when you’re shopping for a charge card.
-However, credit cards do have an interest rate.
+Credit cards, however, do have an interest rate.
 In fact, the credit card interest rate is one of the most important credit card features since the interest rate directly influences how much you pay for carrying a balance on your credit card.
-You can avoid paying interest on a credit card by paying the balance in full before the grace period ends.
+You can avoid paying interest on a credit card by paying the balance in full each month before the grace period ends.

-Charge cards usually have an annual fee that could be waived in the first year.
-Annual fees vary depending on the card but could be as high as $500.
+Charge cards usually have an annual fee that might be waived in the first year.
+Annual fees vary depending on the card but could be as high as $500 for high-end charge cards.
 Some credit cards also have an annual fee, but it’s easy to find a good credit card that doesn’t have an annual fee.